Modos-Labs/Glider/README.md

 #### Waveform Formats

 E-Ink distribute waveforms in the wbf file format.
 SoC/ Eink controller hardware often require converting the file into vendor-specific file format.
 Caster/ Glider also uses a specific binary format.
-This project defines a common human-readable format (Interchangable Waveform Format, IWF) and provides several tools for working with different binary formats and the IWF format.
+This project defines a common human-readable format (Interchangeable Waveform Format, IWF) and provides several tools for working with different binary formats and the IWF format.

-#### Interchangable Waveform Format
+#### Interchangeable Waveform Format

 The waveform consists of one descriptor file in iwf extension (ini format) and various lut data files in csv format.

-The descriptor contains the follwoing required fields:
+The descriptor contains the following required fields:

-- VERISON: the version of the descriptor (should be 2.0)
+- VERSION: the version of the descriptor (should be 2.0)
 - NAME: (optional) original name for the waveform
 - BPP: (optional, default 4) 4 or 5, representing the internal state count used for waveform
 - PREFIX: the filename prefix for actual waveform files